jfnavarro/st_analysis/README.md

     supervised.py --train-data data_matrix.tsv --test-data data_matrix.tsv --train-casses train_classes.txt --test-classes test_classes.txt

-This will generate some statistics, a file with the predicted classes for each spot and a plot of the predicted spots on top of the tissue image (if the image and the alignment matrix are given).
+This will generate some statistics and a file with the predicted classes/clusters for each spot.
 The script allows for several options for normalization and classification settings and algorithms.
 The test/train classes file shoud look like: